Jane Holzer: Early modeling career

-She attended Finch Junior College in Manhattan but "flunked out of college on purpose to become a model," she recounted.
-In 1962, she married real estate investor, Leonard Holzer.
-In 1963, her modeling career began to take off in London where she was photographed by David Bailey.
-In 1964, Holzer told journalist Tom Wolfe: "Bailey created four girls that summer.
+Later in 1963, Holzer's modeling career gained momentum after she traveled to London, where she was photographed by David Bailey.
+In a 1964 interview with Tom Wolfe, Holzer credited Bailey with launching her career, saying, "Bailey created four girls that summer.
 He created Jean Shrimpton, he created me, he created Angela Howard and Susan Murray.
-There’s no photographer like that in America.
+There's no photographer like that in America.
 Avedon hasn’t done that for a girl, Penn hasn't, and Bailey created four girls in one summer.
 He did some pictures of me for the English Vogue, and that was all it took."